How Bioethical Principles Impact Med School Application

 4. Justice

-Justice, in the context of biomedical moral theory, involves fairness and equality in medical care.
-It implies that all individuals should have equal access to healthcare resources and receive equal treatment regardless of factors like race, gender, socioeconomic status, or health condition.
+In the context of biomedical moral theory, justice involves fairness and equality in medical care.
+It states that all individuals should have equal access to healthcare resources and receive equal treatment regardless of factors like race, gender, socioeconomic status, or health condition.

 Finding Balance When Principles Are in Conflict

 • Surgery Refusal — Principle of Autonomy: A patient might refuse a life-saving surgical procedure based on personal or religious beliefs.
 Here, the principle of autonomy comes into play.
-Healthcare professionals should respect the patient’s informed decision even if it contradicts their own views about what would be most beneficial or least harmful to the patient.
-This case highlights potential conflicts between autonomy and beneficence.
+Healthcare professionals should respect the patient’s informed decision, even if it contradicts their own views about what would be most beneficial or least harmful to the patient.

-• Euthanasia — Principles of Autonomy and Beneficence: Euthanasia raises questions about patient autonomy and the medical professional’s duty to benefit the patient (beneficence).
-While the American Medical Association (AMA) generally opposes euthanasia, states like Oregon have passed the Death With Dignity Act allowing terminally ill adults to voluntarily request a prescription for lethal drugs.
-The ethical considerations of euthanasia include its justification and potential influences on healthy individuals contemplating suicide.
+• Euthanasia — Principle of Non-maleficence and Autonomy: Euthanasia raises questions about patient autonomy and the medical professional’s duty to “do no harm” to the patient (non-maleficence).
+While the American Medical Association (AMA) generally opposes euthanasia, states like Oregon have passed the Death With Dignity Act, allowing terminally ill adults to voluntarily request a prescription for lethal drugs.

-• Mandatory Vaccination — Principles of Beneficence and Justice: The ethical dilemmas surrounding mandatory vaccination for diseases like smallpox highlight the balance between individual rights (autonomy) and public health needs (beneficence and justice).
-Vaccination policies should balance the duty to protect public health (beneficence) and the fair distribution of health benefits and risks (justice) against individual rights to refuse medical treatment (autonomy).
+• Mandatory Vaccination — Principles of Autonomy, Beneficence, and Justice: The ethical dilemmas surrounding mandatory vaccination for diseases like smallpox highlight the balance between individual rights (autonomy) and public health needs (beneficence and justice).
+Vaccination policies should balance the duty to protect public health (beneficence) and the fair distribution of health benefits/risks (justice) against individual rights to refuse medical treatment (autonomy).

-• AI in Healthcare: As artificial intelligence (AI) assumes a greater role in healthcare decision-making, dilemmas arise.
+• AI in HealthcarePrinciple of Autonomy: As artificial intelligence (AI) assumes a greater role in healthcare decision-making, bioethical dilemmas arise.
 Questions of accountability, bias, confidentiality, and decision-making become prominent.
 For instance, who is responsible when AI makes errors?
 How can patient privacy be ensured while also using their data to improve AI algorithms?

-• Gene editing for genetic diseases: The rise of gene editing as a preferred therapeutic approach for genetic diseases brings its own ethical dilemmas.
+• Gene Editing for Genetic Diseases — Principles of Non-Maleficence and Justice: The rise of gene editing as a preferred therapeutic approach for genetic diseases brings its own ethical dilemmas.
 Questions about who gets access to these treatment options, the potential for unintended consequences, and the broader implications of changing the human genome are contentious.
 Should financial means or the potential harm to the human genome halt care using this method?

 Additional Ethical Concepts